bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   At the very beginning of the `main` function, there won't be any additional goroutines created by your code, so typically, you'll see only one goroutine, which is the main goroutine running the `main` function itself.
+At the very beginning of the `main` function, there won't be any additional goroutines created by your code, so typically, you'll see only one goroutine, which is the main goroutine running the `main` function itself.

-## An Intro into `WaitGroup`
+## An Introduction to `WaitGroup`

--   `WaitGroup` from the `sync` package gives us the ability to create some goroutines and wait for them to be completed.
+`WaitGroup` from the `sync` package gives us the ability to create goroutines and wait for them to complete.

 ```go
 package main